Carly07/Deeelish/README.md

 ### Features Left to Implement
 * User registration and authentication so that users are only able to edit and delete recipes and categories that they have added.
 I would also like them to be able to bookmark / save recipes that they are interested in.
 * A Search Box facility on the Discover Recipes page to enable users to search for a specific recipe, ingredient or keyword.
+* An upload file facility on the Add Recipe page to enable users to add a recipe photograph rather than a URL.
 * Develop the Tips and Techniques page to include more content.